 Kjell Blom, Unit of statistics and analyses Swedish Work Environment Authority kjell.blom@av.se

-Introduction
+Abstract

 In 1990 work began at European level to harmonize the criteria and the methodologies used to record data on accidents at work (see ESAW 2001).
 When it comes to accidents at work statistics, the European countries can be divided in two: Countries with statutory accident insurance system (by law) and countries without such a system.
 In addition to Finland, in Germany, Portugal, Spain, France, Switzerland, Austria, Italy, Luxemburg and Belgium there is a statutory accident insurance system (by law), and the reporting of accidents is financially profitable to the employer – only claimed accident at work cases are compensated.